About our English Language Learning Program

 Pauline Karakat, MA

 Pauline has been working as an English as a Second Language Instructor for over 10 years.
 She is committed to helping individuals who want to improve their English language skills to reach their professional, academic, and/or personal goals.
-One way she does this is by framing English language reading, writing, speaking, and listening exercises with an American cultural context; Pauline believes that this can help students achieve their desired level of linguistic fluency.
+One way she does this is by framing English language reading, writing, speaking, and listening exercises within an American context; Pauline believes that this can help students achieve their desired level of linguistic fluency.
 Before receiving her TESOL (Teachers of English to Speakers of Other Languages) certificate, she received a Bachelor of Arts degree in English from Seton Hall University and a Master of Arts in Interdisciplinary Studies from New York University’s Gallatin School of Individualized Study.

 Michael Keane, BA, CELTA.